i-bishalb/i-bishalb/README.md

 ## About Me:
  Computational Physicist (Ph.D.) and Data Scientist with 10+ years of experience in programming, high-performance computing.
- Expert in simulation, mathematical-modeling, statistical analysis, data analysis and data-driven solutions to understand material properties for various industrial applications.
-Excellent communication, writing and presentation skill with key finding presented at several national/international conferences and peer-reviewed/ scientific journal publications.<br>
+ Expert in simulation, mathematical-modeling, statistical analysis, data analysis and data-driven solutions.
+ Excellent communication, writing and presentation skills.
+ Research finding presented at several national/international conferences and peer-reviewed/ scientific journal publications.<br>
  Highly motivated to learn new skills esp. about Machine Learning /Deep Learning and Programming languages.

 ## Find more about me: